grimmelm/nft/nftlaw.md

 [subtle](https://scholarship.law.georgetown.edu/cgi/viewcontent.cgi?article=3451&context=facpub)
  problem.
 Adding in off-chain assets like tungsten cubes and copyrights into the mix makes it even harder.
-Changing ownership of these assets requires off-chain effects, but since smart contracts exist on the blockchain, it is entrely possible to interact with them without ever invoking any additional contract terms.
+Changing ownership of these assets requires off-chain effects, but since smart contracts exist on the blockchain, it is entirely possible to interact with them without ever invoking any additional contract terms.
 If copyright in an NFT-linked artwork is based on a legal contract, users who deal only with the smart contract have a decent argument that nothing in the legal